dinochecker

 Discovery

-The remains of Sinornithoides were discovered in the Ejinhoro Formation at Huamuxiao, Ordos Basin, Inner Mongolia, northern China, by a joint Canadian/Chinese expeditions in 1988.
+The remains of Sinornithoides were discovered in the Ejinhoro Formation at Huamuxiao, Ordos Basin, Inner Mongolia, northern China, by a joint Canadian/Chinese expedition in 1988.

 The holotype (IVPP V9612) is an almost complete skeleton.